SaharDY5/Portfolio/Elastic-Collsions/README.md

-Various simulations of elastic collisions with matplotlib
+Various simulations of elastic collisions in python with matplotlib